Frequently Asked Questions

 What are the possible accreditation decisions?

-If a provider scores below 85%, they will be granted a provisional accreditation lasting 6 months and provided with a performance improvement plan.
-The performance improvement plan will outline performance improvement areas and supported documentation needed to show improvement after 6 months.
+If a provider scores below 85%, they will be provided with a performance improvement plan.
+The performance improvement plan will outline performance improvement areas and supported documentation needed to show improvement.
 You may consult with your evaluator to discuss suggestions for improvement or best practice strategies.
 If you wish to receive coaching, BHCOE can recommend external organizational consultants that can assist with preparation for your re-evaluation.

 How are BHCOE standards developed?